adfinis/pure_func/README.rst

 For example, f(3.0) and f(3) will be treated as distinct calls with distinct results.

+If *clear_on_gc* is True, the cache is cleared before garbage-collection is run.

 Arguments to the cached function must be hashable.

 View the cache statistics named tuple (hits, misses, maxsize, currsize)